 Make sure you hire a licensed solar installer.
 This ensures that the work is done correctly using current installation best practices.
 There are five different classifications of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
 To earn licensure, an installer must complete a highly comprehensive educational series, gain four years of field experience, and pass written exams.

-Look at review platforms such as Google Reviews, the Better Business Bureau (BBB), and TrustPilot to find out what previous customers are saying about local solar providers.
+Look at review platforms such as Google Reviews, the Better Business Bureau (BBB), and TrustPilot to find out what previous customers are saying about local solar installers.
 Reviews can give you an idea of a company’s dependability and customer service.
-Be wary of companies lacking reviews or with predominantly negative feedback.
+Be wary of companies with no reviews or with predominantly negative feedback.

-Quality solar installations should have comprehensive workmanship and performance warranties.
-The workmanship guarantee covers any installation issues such as cracks in the panels, poor wiring, or poor alignment.
-The performance warranty ensures a specific energy output level.
-Strong warranties indicate that a solar installer has faith in its installations.
+High-quality solar installations should come with robust workmanship and performance guarantees.
+The workmanship guarantee covers any installation issues like poor alignment, cracks in the panels, or poor wiring.
+The output warranty ensures an energy generation baseline.
+Strong guarantees reflect a solar provider's faith in its installations.

-Solar power can help reduce your electricity costs long-term.
-When evaluating solar panel's cost and value, be sure to consider these considerations.
+Solar energy can help reduce your electricity costs long-term.
+When evaluating solar panel's cost and value, be sure to factor in these considerations.

 Incentive Amount: